-10 Legitimate processing - grounds
+11 Legitimate processing - grounds

-Does the law require that the holding of PII be legitimised on specific grounds, for example to meet the owner's legal obligations or if the individual has provided consent?
+Does the law require that the holding of PII be legitimised on specific grounds, for example, to meet the owner's legal obligations or if the individual has provided consent?

 US privacy laws generally do not limit the retention of PII to certain specified grounds.
 There are, however, laws that may indirectly affect an organisation's ability to retain PII.
 For example, organisations that are collecting personal information online from California residents must comply with the California Online Privacy Protection Act.
 Pursuant to this law, and general consumer expectations in the US, the organisation must provide a privacy notice detailing the PII the company collects and how it is used.
 If the organisation uses the PII in materially different ways than those set forth in the privacy notice without providing notice and obtaining consent for such uses from the relevant consumers, these uses would likely be considered a deceptive trade practice under federal and state unfair competition laws.
+Similar laws are in place in Delaware and Nevada.

-11 Legitimate processing - types of PII

-Does the law impose more stringent rules for specific types of PII?
+12 Legitimate processing - types of PII Does the law impose more stringent rules for specific types of PII?